Vitols999/QMS-WIKI/Ubuntu-18-HowTo.md

 ```

 Note:
-In QtCreator you can add -jN in Project/Create/Steps/Details/Toolparammeter to speed up the compilation time. -jN specifies the number (N) of jobs to run simultaneously.
-You can start with -j2 and increase (-j3, -j4, ...) to the value of the optimal compilation speed depending on your CPU.
+In QtCreator you can add `-jN in Project/Create/Steps/Details/Toolparammeter` to speed up the compilation time. `-jN` specifies the number (N) of jobs to run simultaneously.
+You can start with `-j2` and increase (`-j3, -j4`, ...) to the value of the optimal compilation speed depending on your CPU.

 More information about developing of QMapShack will be found in chapter "Developing QMapShack" beginning [here](DeveloperCodingGuideline) and [here](DeveloperCommitCode).